I recently bought a microwave from an eCommerce website.

 So which metric is better, CSAT, NPS, or CES??

-While the first one is used for one use case, the second one is used for the other one.
+While the first is used for one use case, the second is used for the other.
 If used strategically, all three add value to your CX program.

 But, the choice of metrics is not the major factor in a successful CX program.
 Acting on the gathered insights is.